HAYLEVEL/drupal_dev_branch/GCP_Monitoring/README.md

 You can view real-time metrics and alerts in Cloud Monitoring > Dashboards or Alerting.

 ## 8. Also I added my configurations for better understanding of what's going bad.
+If you want to import configs you can easily do this:

+1. Copy the desired configuration.
+2. Go to service page.
+3. Open code editor.
+4. Change environments that are proper for your account and project.